dansmyers/ComputerOrganizationAndArchitecture/Hurricane/Vampires.md

 ## Questions

-1. I asked a Ruritanian, "Are you a sane human?" and he answered, "Yes".
-Is he?
+1. I asked a Ruritanian, "Are you a sane human?" and he answered, "No".
+What is he?
 Tip: make a truth table for each of the four types and figure out whether that type *believes* he is a sane human and then how he would answer the questions based on the belief.

 2. A Ruritanian says, "I'm an insane vampire."
 Is she?